rosell-dk/webp-convert/README.md

 Either the relative path to the file (relative to document root) or an absolute path.
 If it starts with "/", it is considered an absolute path.

 *destination-folder*\
-Path of destination (relative to target file) or an absolute path.
+Path of destination (relative to script) or an absolute path.
 Double-dots are allowed, ie "../../webp-cache/images/2017"

 *quality*\
 The quality of the generated WebP image, 0-100.